Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the guide to Kenya.

 Anthony is the author of the Lonely Planet guide to Kenya.

-Masai Mara National Reserve is one of Africa’s most famous parks and it’s undoubtedly one of the continent’s best places to see animals.
+Masai Mara National Reserve is one of Africa’s most famous parks and undoubtedly among the continent’s best places to see animals.
 The wildlife viewing is superb throughout the year.
 The grassy plains and regular rainfall support a huge population of herbivores, in turn attracting many predators.
 All three big cats are relatively easy to see.
-The yearly wildebeest migration coming through the park is one of the world’s most amazing wildlife spectacles.
+The yearly wildebeest migration through the park is one of the world’s most amazing wildlife spectacles.

 Wildlife